-Finally, tourism is opening up to the world again: the ordinance signed by Health Minister Roberto Speranza was issued yesterday evening – and published in the Official Gazette today, with immediate effect– giving the go-ahead for outbound tourism from Italy to destinations outside Europe.
-For the moment, Italian tourists will be able to travel to six countries: the Maldives, Mauritius, Seychelles, Aruba, the Dominican Republic and Egypt (only in the seaside resorts of Sharm El Sheikh and Marsa Alam).
-This is a measure that has been advocated for many months by the entire tourism industry, both nautical and otherwise, which hopes to finally get back on track in the foreign travel sector, after two summers of holidays and boating holidays almost exclusively in Italy and the Mediterranean.
+At last, tourism is reopening to the world: last night the ordinance signed by Health Minister Roberto Speranza–already today it is then published in the Official Gazette thus having immediate effect–that kicks off outbound tourism from Italy to non-European destinations.
+For the time being, there are 6 countries that Italian tourists will be able to vacation in: the Maldives, Mauritius, Seychelles, Aruba, Dominican Republic, and Egypt (only in the seaside resorts of Sharm El Sheikh and Marsa Alam).
+This is a measure that had been advocated for many months by the entire tourism industry, nautical and otherwise, which thus hopes to finally be able to restart the foreign travel sector as well, after two summers of vacations, and boating vacations, made almost only in Italy and the Mediterranean.

-But the most important news is that of the quarantine after the holiday.
-According to article 2 of the new ordinance, in order to travel to the six destinations, the following rules must be followed: it is necessary to have a green pass or equivalent certification; at boarding, a negative anti-hygienic or molecular swab must be shown, carried out within 48 hours before departure; then the swab must be repeated on site if the holiday lasts more than seven days.
-And finally, there will be no quarantine when you return home if, when boarding your flight back to Italy, you show a negative result from a further test carried out 48 hours before departure and then again if you undergo a new, final swab on arrival at the airport.
+But the most important news is then about the post-holiday quarantine, that is, his absence.
+According to Article 2 of the new ordinance, in fact, in order to travel to the 6 destinations, these are the rules that must be strictly followed: you must be equipped with green pass or equivalent certification; a negative antihygienic or molecular swab taken within 48 hours prior to departure must be shown at boarding; then repeat the swab on site if the vacation lasts more than seven days.
+And finally precisely upon return there will be no quarantine if, upon boarding the flight back to Italy, one presents a negative result of an additional test done 48 hours before the trip and then again if one undergoes, upon arrival at the airport, a new, final swab.